Omaralabdullah051/book-mart/README.md

  - I implemented firebase & React Firebase Hooks to simplify my application's authentication system.

- - I used tailwind css with some customization in index.css and config file with some directives.
+ - I used tailwind css with some customization in index.css and config file with some directives & flowbite.

- - I installed React Fontawesome & hero icons to add some icons.
+ - I installed React Fontawesome & hero icons to add some icons & react-helmet-async to set dynamic title.

- - I installed React toastify to add some toast.
+ - I installed React toastify to add some toast & alos sweetalert2 to use confirmation popup.